rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^why0]: I created a long list of logically unsound decisions made by PLs and some mainstream libraries in this [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fn12) in my previous post, I wrote a [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fnref19) about Haskell as well.

-[^why]: I will partially repeat a list I came up with for my last post.
+[^why]: I will partially repeat a list I came up with in my last post.
 Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.
-Working in JS often feels like explosives engineering.
 I wrote a blog series about [_add_blank_target TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
 How do Hibernate users prevent this [_add_blank_target concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?
 I remember Grails as a land mine of issues, I wrote an 11 part [_add_blank_target blog series](http://rpeszek.blogspot.com/2014/10/i-dont-like-hibernategrails-part-11_31.html) about it back in 2014.
 Returning to Java, its implementation of `Optional` is often [_add_blank_target criticized](https://www.sitepoint.com/how-optional-breaks-the-monad-laws-and-why-it-matters/).
 Java array variance is fundamentally broken.
 Java Streams are broken as well:  if you execute a stream twice the second attempt will fail.
-This is probably the first and only attempt at dynamically typed linear types &#128578; and is bound to create interesting intermittent issues.
+This (interesting take on referential transparency &#128578;) is bound to create interesting intermittent issues.
 I wrote a [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fnref19) in the previous post about Haskell ecosystem issues as well.